PGM-Lab/InferPy/docs/notes/vae_mnist.rst

 Variational auto-encoder (VAE) in Edward and Inferpy
 ===========================================================

-Here we make a comparison between TensorFlow Probability/Edward 2 and InferPy.
+Here we make a comparison between tensorflow-probability/Edward 2 and InferPy.
 As a running example, we will consider a variational auto-encoder (VAE) trained with the MNIST dataset containing handwritten digits.
 For the inference, SVI method will be used.